rubyworks/rubytest/README.md

     $ ruby-test

 The command line tool takes various options, use `--help` to see them.
+Be sure to load in you rtest framework or framework's ruby-test adapter.

-Also, preconfigurations can be defined in a `.test` file, e.g.
+Preconfigurations can be defined in a `.test` file, e.g.

     Test.run 'default' do |r|
       r.format = 'progress'
+      r.requires << 'lemon'
       r.files << 'test/*_case.rb'
     end